Car Insurance for College Students

-Car insurance for college students is a steep expense.
+Car insurance for college students is a steep expense added on to the fact that sending your children off to college can be stressful already.
 It’s bad enough that car insurance rates are highest for young people but when you’re already a broke college student, having car insurance seems like a luxury that many forego due to high insurance rates.
 And we’re not joking.
 Many car insurance companies offer discounts to students who don’t bring a vehicle to college and live more than 100 miles away from school.

 The following are ways that you can keep your car and make the lowest payments while you’re trying to focus on your studies.
 Our agents know how to find you the lowest rates around.
 Here are some tips:

 Best Car Insurance for College Students: Distant College Student Discounts

 Allstate offers discounts for parents of students who attend college away from home.
 The only stipulation is that the student attends a school that is at least 100 miles away from home (parents’ home).
 If you qualify, you can save up to 35% on auto insurance premiums.
 This may just be the best car insurance for college students!

 Farmers have a Distant Student Discount, which offers a break for parents who have kids off at school far from home.
 That’s not the only discount Farmers offers.
 There’s also a good student discount, which can save you about 24% each year (that’s a lot!).

 USAA offers a Resident Student Discount for students who attend a college that is 100 miles away from home.
 However, to be eligible you or a parent must be on active duty in the military, a veteran or a Department of Defense employee.
 If you or a parent falls into this category, you can also get an additional discount for having good grades.